 Many members of the Expressionist movement were conflicted about life in the city.
-On one hand, they were disgusted by the materialistic lifestyle of the middle class in Germany’s big cities.
-On the other, they enjoyed the excitement and bustling activity that cities offered.
+They were disgusted by the materialistic lifestyle of the middle class in Germany’s big cities, but they enjoyed the bustling excitement and activity of urban life.
 Early Expressionist street scenes are filled with depictions of nightclubs and wealthy theater-goers as well as scenes of loneliness and isolation.
-After World War I, however, artists began to see the city as an extension of the battlefield, as they struggled with the ravaging effects of war on their collective psyche and on the country’s economy and people.
+After World War I, artists began to see the city as an extension of the battlefield as they struggled with the ravaging effects of war on their collective psyche and on the country’s economy and people.

 To explore more, click on each artwork thumbnail, then click again on the larger image that appears in the box above.

 A setting for or a part of a story or narrative.

 Encompasses varying stylistic approaches that emphasize intense personal expression.
 Renouncing the stiff bourgeois social values that prevailed at the turn of the 20th century, and rejecting the traditions of the state-sponsored art academies, Expressionist artists turned to boldly simplified or distorted forms and exaggerated, sometimes clashing colors.
 As Expressionism evolved from the beginning of the 20th century through the early 1920s, its crucial themes and genres reflected deeply humanistic concerns and an ambivalent attitude toward modernity, eventually confronting the devastating experience of World War I and its aftermath.